The Word for World Is Forest: Background

-Le Guin's father Alfred Louis Kroeber was an anthropologist, and the exposure that this gave Le Guin influenced all of her works.
+Le Guin's father Alfred Louis Kroeber and mother Theodora Kroeber were scholars, and exposure to their anthropological work considerably influenced Le Guin's writing.
 Many of the protagonists of Le Guin's novels, such as The Left Hand of Darkness and Rocannon's World are also anthropologists or social investigators of some kind.
-Le Guin uses the term Ekumen for her fictional alliance of worlds, a term which she got from her father, who derived it from the Greek Oikoumene to refer to Eurasian cultures that shared a common origin.
+Le Guin used the term Ekumen for her fictional alliance of worlds, a term which she got from her father, who derived it from the Greek Oikoumene to refer to Eurasian cultures that shared a common origin.

 Le Guin's interest in Taoism influenced much of her science fiction work.
 Douglas Barbour stated that the fiction of the Hainish Universe contains a theme of balance between light and darkness, a central theme of Taoism.
 She was also influenced by her early interest in mythology, and her exposure to cultural diversity as a child.
 Her protagonists are frequently interested in the cultures they are investigating, and are motivated to preserve them rather than conquer them.
 Authors that influenced Le Guin include Victor Hugo, Leo Tolstoy, Virginia Woolf, Italo Calvino, and Lao Tzu.

-Le Guin identifies herself with feminism, and is interested in non-violence and ecological awareness.
-She has participated in demonstrations against the Vietnam War and nuclear weapons.
+Le Guin identified herself with feminism, and was interested in non-violence and ecological awareness.
+She participated in demonstrations against the Vietnam War and nuclear weapons.
 These sympathies can be seen in several of her works of fiction, including the Hainish universe works.
-The novels of the Hainish universe frequently explore the effects of differing social and political systems, although she displays a preference for a "society that governs by consensus, a communal cooperation without external government."
+The novels of the Hainish universe frequently explore the effects of differing social and political systems, although she displayed a preference for a "society that governs by consensus, a communal cooperation without external government."
 Her fiction also frequently challenges accepted depictions of race and gender.

 The novel was originally named "Little Green Men," in reference to the common science-fiction trope.
 In her introduction to the 1976 edition, Le Guin stated that she was concerned at the exploitation of the natural world by humans, particularly in the name of financial gain, and that this concern drove her story.